autonomous-testing/website/blog/2025-10-10-synot/index.md

 ## Complexity, scale & smarter QA

-Synot Tech is no small operation.
+SYNOT TECH (Synot) is no small operation.
 As part of the SYNOT Group, they deliver full‑stack iGaming solutions.
 From lotteries and casino games to sports betting and omni‑channel platforms.
 They operate in regulated markets across Europe, integrate with numerous game providers (over 9,500 games across 80+ providers), and support modular, API‑based architectures. ￼

 In such environments, every UI change, integration, data flow, and presentation variant can introduce risk.
 For Synot's QA leaders, Jiří Malý (Jirka) and Jakub Miakyš, automation was already essential.
 But scaling it wisely, reducing brittle tests, and weaving in visual verification became the next frontier.
 Enter Wopee.io.